 - 23. On city streets, prioritize people over cars - 24.
-Improve bus service, and introduce new light rail and streetcar lines - 25.
-Expand suburban transit options with affordable, on-demand service - 26.
+Improve bus service, and introduce new - light rail and streetcar lines 25.
+Expand suburban transit options with affordable, on-demand service - anoruable, on-demand service - 26.
 Reduce highway congestion without adding new lanes - 27.
 Remove, bury, or deck over highways that blight communities